 Result of Combining Explicit Sampling Strategies

 You can combine rate-based sampling and duration-based sampling in the same service.
-Doing so causes the Wavefront service to ingest the union of the spans that are selected by each sampler.
+Doing so causes Operations for Applications to ingest the union of the spans that are selected by each sampler.

 For example, suppose you set the sampling rate to 20% and the sampling duration to 45ms for the same service.
-This causes the Wavefront service to receive:
+This causes Operations for Applications to receive:

 - 20% of the traces generated by that service, regardless of the length of their spans.